 Other Sources of Funding

-With over 600 recognized student organizations, it’s impossible for ORG funding to cover every expense.
-Student groups are expected to generate funding on their own through fundraising, collecting dues, or applying for other monies on campus.
+With more than 600 recognized student organizations, it’s impossible for ORG funding to cover every expense.
+Student organizations are expected to generate funding on their own through fundraising, collecting dues, or applying for other monies on campus.
 Some organizations may be able to seek funding from the Student Fee Capital Improvement Committee (SFCIC), which funds large, one-time projects.
 Others may be able to apply for a grant from the Diversity Fee, or even seek outside sponsorship.

 Helpful Fiscal Information

 Many student organizations want to open bank accounts to manage their club funds.
 To open an account, an organization will have to establish an Employer Identification Number (EIN) for itself.
 EINs are similar to social security numbers, but for groups instead of individuals.
 It establishes an organization as a separate entity for the IRS.
 To apply for an EIN, visit the IRS website.
 If you apply for an EIN, please do not use the phrasing “University of Missouri ___________ (your group)” in your application.
 You may use MU or Mizzou, but if you use University of Missouri it may cause confusion for the IRS and the University.
 Please also follow this guideline for the organization’s bank accounts.

 Once an organization receives an EIN, please enter it in the “Tax ID” field of the organization’s OrgSync profile, so that future officers of the organization will know it.

 We recommend that organizations list its adviser as one of the signatories on its bank account to ensure continuity and ease the transition between officers.